opentrading-net/opentrading-net.github.io/index.md

 Open Trading Network designs, builds and implements IT and business solutions for the commodity and energy trading industry.

 We're a small consultancy specialising in the design, build, integration and delivery management of full trade life-cycle commodity trading systems and processes.
-Our partners have decades of hands-on experience with all aspects of the trading landscape: front to back.
-We differentiate ourselves from our competitors with a collaborative, pragmatic and can-do attitude to the resolution of complex problems.
+Our partners have decades of hands-on experience with all aspects of the trading landscape: front to back. <br>We differentiate ourselves from our competitors with a collaborative, pragmatic and can-do attitude to the resolution of complex problems.

 <br>